Welcome to our New Year Homeschool Restart Series! In case you missed your First-Class Ticket in our intro post, here it is:

 2.)
 Detox with GRATITUDE:

 The holidays have a tendency to be an extra-entitled time of year in our extra-entitled society and extra-plentiful period in history.
 If your kids ate a few too many “sugar plums” like ours did this Christmas, spending some serious time with gratitude may be in order.
 We are starting with the ever-classic, ever-humble, yet ever-daunting Thank-You-Note.
-Stay tuned for the Fill-In-Color-In-Thank-You-Notes I’m working on!They should be hot off the presses in a few days with only a quick free download and print required!
+Finish with gratitude!
+FILL-IN-THE-BLANK THANK YOU NOTES (pdf)

 Another great grateful idea is the Thankful List.
 This would make the perfect first assignment of the new Homeschool semester . . . a mindful way to close out the Christmas season and transition with intention and gratitude back into the Homeschool swing of things.
 The assignment can be a list, poem, speech, song, or art project highlighting the things your child is thankful for in reflecting on the Christmas season and/or past year.
 Alternatively, you could repurpose the Christmas tree as a “Thankful Tree” and hang snowflakes or other little homemade paper ornaments with single words or short sentences of gratitude.